skaija/susan-testing/Test/APIs/1-routing-api/disruption-info/index.md

 ---
 title: Disruption info
 ---
-If you haven't read getting started, [check that out first](../1-getting-started/).
+**If you are not familiar with [GrpahQL](../0-graphql) and [GraphiQL](../1-graphiql) yet it is highly recommended to review those pages at first.**

 ## What is disruption info?

-Disruption info is information about current and upcoming disruptions in public transport.
+Disruption info is information about the current and upcoming disruptions in public transport.

 ## Query all currently available disruption info
 ```